jealka/jealka.github.io/creative/README.md

 [+] Port 1337 can be reached
 ```

-Okay, port `1337` is new (actually `0` is new too, but references the service on port `80`).
-Let's go back to the webpage and request the tool to check `http://0.0.0.0:1337`.
+Okay, port `1337` being open is news (actually port `0` is news too, but just references the service on port `80`).
+Let's go back to the webpage and request the tool to check the availability of `http://0.0.0.0:1337`.

 ![Directory listing accessed via the internal port](img/Creative-WebDirectoryListing.png)

-Wow, I didn't expect the whole directory listing from the server.
-Specifying URIs (such as `http://0.0.0.0:1337/home`) shows us that we can basically include every directory listing and file content, at least if we have the necessary permissions.
+Woah, I didn't expect a whole directory listing from the server.
+It seems like a server, similar to Python's SimpleHTTPServer module, is run from the root of the system.
+Prompting other URIs (such as `http://0.0.0.0:1337/home`) shows that we can basically include every directory listing and also file content, given that the web user has the necessary permissions.

 ## Gaining a Foothold